 From my point of view, the best dish items were the fried chicken (nice crunchy skin and moist meat), halibut (large and meaty flakes of tender fish), lamb chops (perfectly cooked and juicy), large shrimp, watermelon mint gelato (light and refreshing, Aztec Chocolate (subdued chocolate flavour with a bit of a kick), and the white cake pop.

 The average dishes were the beef brisket, chilled king crab legs, and hot snow crab legs.
 The crab meat was nice but it isn’t my favourite way of preparing crab.
 I would have loved it if they cooked up the king crab like they do in Chinese restaurants.

 The dishes that I would probably pass on would be the salmon (a bit plain and dry), mac and cheese, ceviche, chicken wings (over cooked), dim sum, and the macarons.

 Las Vegas, NV

 Posted on December 22, 2012, in AYCE, Buffet, Restaurant Review, Seafood and tagged AYCE, Buffet, Caesars Palace, Desserts, Food, King Crab, Las Vegas, restaurant review, Seafood, The Strip.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.